 Common and widespread in most of its range.
 Rather rare in Borneo.
 Records from Iran, north Afghanistan, Turkmenistan and Tajikistan are probably erroneous.

-- C. m. japonensis in Japan and south Sakhalin
+- C. m. japonensis in Sakhalin, Kuril Islands and northern Japanese Archipelago

-- C. m. connectens on Amami Oshima and Ryukyu Island (Japan)
+- C. m. connectens on southern Ryukyu Islands (Amami-O-Shima, Okinawa and Miyako-Jima)

 Woodland, parks and gardens.
 In north of range often near rivers and settlements near rivers.